anikxt/css_learning/README.md

 - Inheritance -> a property where the child elements inherits from its parent elements.
 - 'color' property only applies to text.
 - 'body' element applies 'background-color' to the whole page and not just the selected blue area in the developer tools.
 It's a strange property.
-  - Best Practies -> Never apply 'background-color' property to the 'html' element even though it takes priority over the 'body' element.
+  - Best Practices -> Never apply 'background-color' property to the 'html' element even though it takes priority over the 'body' element.
 Only apply the 'background-color' to 'body' element if necessary.
+- Best Practices -> set {'target: \_blank'; 'rel: noopener noreferrer'} will open a new tab when we click an anchor element.

 ### Typography